Compare Our Quality

 20. OURS: We use 6″ diameter galvanized steel for our air intake pipes.
 Our system brings in 50% more air.

 20. THEIRS: They use 4″ diameter cheap PVC plastic air pipes for their air.
 Their system brings in 50% less air.

 22. OURS: Atlas tries to hot-dip galvanize as many items as we can.
 Those items that are not galvanized are sandblasted first, and primed with an automotive primer and painted with an automotive paint.
 Yes the same paint as on your car.

-22. THEIRS: Rising S staircase in this picture is 8 months old, according to the owner.
+22. THEIRS: The competitors staircase in this picture is 8 months old, according to the owner.
 It is rusting because it is not sandblasted and has a cheap primer and paint.
 Much for their lifetime warranty and 150 life paint job!

 23. OURS: Our hatch opening is 36×80 inches and the stairs are on a 35 degree angle which makes it easier for the handicap and elderly to get down the stairs.
 Plus our hatch is bulletproof.
 Our hatch will have 12 inches of concrete poured around it.

 23. THEIRS: Their hatch is 32×60 inches and the stairs are on a 45 degree angle which will make it difficult for the elderly to use.